LuaLink/docs/examples.md

 order: 94
 ---
 # Examples
 In this section you can find some example scripts written with LuaLink.
-Want to see your script here? **[Submit a PR](https://github.com/LuaLink/docs/pulls)** and we'll add it to the list.
+Want to see your script here? **[Submit a PR](https://github.com/LuaLink/docs/pulls)** and we'll consider adding it to the list.

 <br />